Keyrose557/Webhacking/README.md

 ### Database Backup

 **Summary:** Lets save our data... time for a back up.
-The json file will contain vital information for our security research such as who what where and when of our attacks.
+The json file will contain vital information for our security research such as who what where and when of our logged attacks.
 <img src="honey6.gif">

 ### Deploying Additional Honeypot(s)